SunsetFi/suntime-js/README.md

 ### Think about

-- Host fingerprinting using Math.sin - different results between firefox and chrome.
+- Host fingerprinting using Math trig functions - different results between firefox and chrome.
 Problem?
 Use a manual implementation?
-- Date being a pass-through to engine date might be finger printable, or even worrying for manipulating the host?
+  - Same problems with most pass-throughs; Date and Regex if we pass those through to.
+- More control for host over environment
+  - 'intrinsics' on the realm that can be replacable?
+Math funcs, Date.now(), performance.\*, other stuff the engine would be interested in controling
+    - Support the intrinsics keyword for these?
+Or would the host want to keep them hidden?